victor-magarlamov/datavader/README.md

 |{lessThan: 5}|
 |{lessThanOrEqualTo: 5}|

-## Validation of of the entire object
+## Validation of the entire object

 The validators we saw above let you check a single property.
 But you can check the whole object with the **validateByScheme** method.
 This method takes two arguments:
 1. object